SL SelfLandlord

 Q: Where can I get help if I have a complex situation?

 For specific legal questions, contact a solicitor specialising in landlord and tenant law, or the National Residential Landlords Association (NRLA) if you are a member.
-Do not rely solely on internet forums.
+If a tenant makes a formal complaint against you, do not attempt to evict them — that is the fastest route to a retaliatory eviction finding.
+Take legal advice first.
+See the Landlord Ombudsman guide for the new dispute resolution requirements.

 Frequently Asked Questions